-Exciting and completely different from what they’ve been releasing up until now, TRIGGER kept us on our toes with unpredictable instrumentals and polished vocal performances on “Heavenly Visitor“, release without a match on their repertoire.
+Exciting and completely different from what they’ve been releasing up until now, TRIGGER will keep you on our toes with unpredictable instrumentals and polished vocal performances on “Heavenly Visitor“.

 Title: Heavenly Visitor Label: Lantis Release date: 28/02/2018 Genre: J-Pop/J-Rock

 1. Heavenly Visitor 2.
 DIAMOND FUSION 3.
 Heavenly Visitor (Off Vocal) 4.
 DIAMOND FUSION (Off Vocal)

 TRIGGER dive into new territory for “Heavenly Visitor”.
 Wrapped in shredding guitar riffs, a reverberating bassline, and powerful, snary drums, this song is far from sounding like the typical TRIGGER fans are used to.

 This change of pace, embracing a heavier sound while still donning their catchy and suggestive pop lyrics is a breath of fresh air on their repertoire.

 This rock instrumental has everything, an exciting chorus, melodic verses, a breathtakingly beautiful piano-driven outro and, to top it all, a memorable guitar solo.
 Now, on the vocal end, we have one of the most exciting and powerful performances from TRIGGER.
 The trio fits like a glove with this new sound.